Skip to main content

 Local unit tests are successfully built even if there are no builds with androidUnitTest enabled, but you will encounter a runtime error when you invoke a Rust function from Kotlin.

-When you build or publish your Rust Android library separately and run Android local unit tests in another build, you also have to reference the JVM version of your library from the Android unit tests.
+When you build or publish your Rust Android library separately and run Android local unit tests in another build, you also have to reference the JAR artifact containing the dynamic library built with Cargo.
+To find the JAR task generating such artifacts, see Publishing JAR artifacts containing the Rust dynamic libraries.

 kotlin {